Flexacoin (FXC) Price Tops $0.0061 on Major Exchanges

-Flexacoin (CURRENCY:FXC) traded up 5.6% against the U.S. dollar during the 1 day period ending at 23:00 PM ET on March 31st.
+Flexacoin (CURRENCY:FXC) traded 5.6% higher against the US dollar during the 1-day period ending at 15:00 PM Eastern on April 2nd.
+During the last seven days, Flexacoin has traded down 3.1% against the US dollar.
 Flexacoin has a market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
-Over the last week, Flexacoin has traded down 3.1% against the U.S. dollar.
-One Flexacoin coin can currently be purchased for approximately $0.0061 or 0.00000026 BTC on major exchanges.
+One Flexacoin coin can currently be purchased for about $0.0061 or 0.00000026 BTC on popular cryptocurrency exchanges.

 Flexacoin Coin Profile